baselalderi/server-scripts/README.md

 - MYSQLDBS: The MySQL databases you want to dump, one database per line
 - MYSQLUN: The MySQL username you want mysqldump to use
 - MYSQLPW: The MySQL password you want mysqldump to use<sup>[2](#2)</sup>
+- CONFBUDAY: The day of the month you want the script to backup server configs<sup>[3](#3)</sup>

+Notes:
+1. <a name="1"></a>If GDBASE doesn't already exist in Google Drive, the backup script will create it in Google Drive's root directory.
+2. <a name="2"></a>You might not want to leave your MySQL password written in plain text inside this script.
+An alternative would be to set it in your `my.cnf` config file.
+See [here][3] for some more information.
-- CONFBUDAY: The day of the month you want the script to backup server configs.
-Example: if you want to back up your configs on the 5th of every month, use `CONFBUDAY='05'`.
+3. <a name="3"></a>Example: if you want to back up your server configs on the 5th of every month, use `CONFBUDAY='05'`.
 Don't forget the leading zero.

-*<a name="1">1</a>.
-If GDBASE doesn't already exist in Google Drive, the backup script will create it in Google Drive's root directory*

-*<a name="2">2</a>.
-You might not want to leave your MySQL password in plain text.
-An alternative would be to set it in your my.cnf config file.
-See [here][3] for some more information.*

 #### Cron/Logging:

 If you're like me, you want to automate the backup script and log its output in one easy step.
-With a script this simple, cron provides an excellent means to doing this.
+With such a simple script, cron provides an excellent means to doing just that.
 Here's what I use in my crontab:

 `30  1   *   *   *   /path/to/gdrive-backup.sh > /path/to/gdrive-backup-$(date +\%F-\%H-\%M-\%S).log 2>&1`